labdao/plex/docs/docs/welcome/welcome.md

 ## About PLEX

 PLEX is a library built upon [Bacalhau](https://docs.bacalhau.org/) that allows you to easily run BioML models for a wide range of applications.
-It is written in Go.
+It is written in Python and Go.

 When you run a tool, Plex requests compute-time from members of the LabDAO network, so you don’t have to worry about hardware requirements or setting up the necessary compute infrastructure.